openMLA/medjed-archive/freeCAD/enclosure/README.md

 > **Note**
 >
 > There is a small test object in the main freecad file that you can order before ordering the main pieces.
 That tolerance piece can help you tune the tolerances of your cut acrylic supplier.

+### A note on DXF export

+The FreeCAD `.dxf` export produces files that may not be interpreted correctly by all manufacturers.
+A solution it to take legacy-dxf export from FreeCAD and open and re-export it via Fusion360.

+If you don't need to modify the panels yourself you can also use the provided [`.dxf` files](./dxf)